Florida Afterschool Network

 - Advocate for policies that expand funding, quality improvement initiatives and accessibility of afterschool and summer programs

-As FAN works to strategically support afterschool statewide and in individual communities, work priorities and intentional focus include:
+As Florida Afterschool works to strategically support afterschool statewide and in individual communities, work priorities and intentional focus include:

 - Partnership with the National Conference of State Legislators to develop a data repository that identifies the landscape of afterschool providers by county.
-FAN is in the process of developing protocols to collect information on program types, capacity, resources and needs.
-This repository will be made available to FAN members to help strategically focus and build a policy agenda for the 2019 legislative session, as well as inform community leaders, stakeholders and policymakers on the current landscape of afterschool and summer programs in Florida.
+Florida Afterschool is in the process of developing protocols to collect information on program types, capacity, resources and needs.
+This repository will be made available to Florida Afterschool partners to help strategically focus and build a policy agenda for upcoming legislative sessions, as well as inform community leaders, stakeholders and policymakers on the current landscape of afterschool and summer programs in Florida.

 - Development of a customizable toolkit that communities can use to articulate the impact and importance of high-quality afterschool programming.

-- Quality as a pinnacle priority resulting in the creation of a committee of afterschool experts, practitioners, and funders to revise the FAN Quality Standards for Afterschool Programs to ensure optimal implementation, develop a measure of fidelity, and increase usage by afterschool providers.
+- Quality as a pinnacle priority resulting in the creation of a committee of afterschool experts, practitioners, and funders to revise the Florida Afterschool Network Quality Standards for Afterschool Programs to ensure optimal implementation, develop a measure of fidelity, and increase usage by afterschool providers.

 - STEM programming through engagement of STEM Hubs as well as providing access to middle school age afterschool programs to write code and control satellites inside the International Space Station and to compete against other states.

-Through collective effort, FAN works with the Florida Children’s Council, the Florida Campaign for Grade-Level Reading, and numerous other partners around the state to improve focus and alignment of work and ultimately increase student outcomes.
-For more information about the Florida Afterschool Network, visit www.myfan.org or contact FAN Director, Brian Hickey, at firstname.lastname@example.org.
+Through collective effort, Florida Afterschool works with the Florida Children’s Council, the Florida Campaign for Grade-Level Reading, and numerous other partners around the state to improve focus and alignment of work and ultimately increase student outcomes.
+For more information about the Florida Afterschool Network, visit www.flafterschool.org or contact FAN Director, Brian Hickey, at firstname.lastname@example.org.